-What make Doha particularly interesting at the moment are the huge changes that are constantly happening.
-As the country prepares for the 2022 World Cup and the government keeps investing in cultural landmarks and programmes, Doha is a dynamic and multifaceted city.
+What makes Doha particularly captivating at the moment is the monumental changes that are continually happening.
+As the country prepares for the 2022 World Cup and the government keeps investing in cultural landmarks and programs, Doha is a dynamic and multifaceted city.

-Aside from shopping, which is practically a Qatari pastime, whether in the modern chains of the mall or the stalls of the souq, visitors to Doha can also take advantage of the recently developed emphasis on the arts.
-The Museum of Islamic Art is justifiably world-famous and Katara cultural village is a hub of galleries, concerts and events.
+Aside from shopping (which is practically a Qatari pastime undertaken in the modern malls and the stalls of the souq), visitors to Doha can also take advantage of the recently developed emphasis on the arts.
+The Museum of Islamic Art is justifiably world-famous, and Katara cultural village is a hub of galleries, concerts, and events.

-There are definitely surreal moments as you navigate the clash of conservative values and decadent consumerism, but as a visitor you shouldn’t encounter many problems and people here are very friendly and welcoming.
-Plus, this is a chance to see a city ‘in the making’, an opportunity that’s rare in well-established Europe.
+There are definitely surreal moments as you navigate the clash of conservative values and decadent consumerism, but as a visitor, you shouldn’t encounter any problems, and people here are very approachable and welcoming.
+Plus, this is a chance to see a city ‘in the making,’ an opportunity that’s rare in well-established Europe.

 So, what’s going to be on your itinerary?
 Let’s have a look at some of the best things to do in Doha…

-The Doha Fire Station Art Centre was conceptualized as a way of promoting emerging talent and creating a space where new artists can learn from established ones – there are residency programs as well as the exhibitions (in case you’re a budding artist with a desire to move to Doha!).
-Recent, well-received exhibitions include avant-garde Russian artist Kazimir Malevich, Picasso, and Ai Weiwei.
+The Doha Fire Station Art Centre was conceptualized as a way of promoting emerging talent and creating a space where new artists can learn from established ones.
+There are residency programs as well as the exhibitions (in case you’re a budding artist with a desire to move to Doha!).
+Recent, well-received presentations include avant-garde Russian artist Kazimir Malevich, Picasso, and Ai Weiwei.
 Check there’s something on before making the drive out there, but if there is, it’s well worth the trip.